Edward Grey, 1st Viscount Grey of Fallodon: Later career

 Grey became President of the League of Nations Union in 1918.
 In 1919 he was appointed Ambassador to the United States, with responsibility for encouraging that country join the League of Nations.
 Grey's eyesight had deteriorated to near blindness by this stage and his appointment was a short-term one, for five months until 1920.
 He dealt with the issue of Irish independence, but failed to convince the U.S. to ratify the Treaty of Versailles.
-During his stay in the U.S. Grey was unable to obtain a meeting with President Woodrow Wilson, a fact which he attributed to the influence of the Irish lobby.
+During his stay in the U.S. Grey was unable to obtain a meeting with President Woodrow Wilson, a fact which he attributed to the influence of the Irish lobby, although Wilson had in fact suffered a severe stroke at the start of October 1919, but this was not widely known for several months.

 By mid July 1920 Lord Robert Cecil, a moderate and staunchly pro-League of Nations Conservative, was keen for a party realignment under Grey, who was also a strong supporter of the League.
 Grey had been irritated by Asquith's failure to congratulate him on his Washington appointment, but they reestablished relations in November 1920.
 Asquith reached an agreement with Grey on 29 June 1921, suggesting that he could be Leader in the Lords and Lord President of the Council in any future Liberal Government, as his eyesight was no longer good enough to cope with the paperwork of running a major department.
 Grey wanted British troops simply pulled out of Ireland and the Irish left to sort themselves out, a solution likened by Roy Jenkins to the British withdrawal from India in 1947.